soumyakbhattacharyya/hyde/_posts/2018-05-22-functional-interface.md

 Double averageLength = findAverageLength.compose(buildArtistsVsNameCollection).apply(list);
 ```

-As you see, by joing the two functions we achive our goal
+As you see, by joing the two functions we achive a goal which is bigger than individual capability of the functions.

 **What is Supplier interface?
 What is it's purpose?
 How can I use it?**